 - Submitted an approved Community Assessment and been found to be an eligible organization

 - Someone from the organization must have attended an OCRA conference or OCRA Main Street Exchange in the year 2015 or 2016

 - Organization may be operated with paid or volunteer staffing

 - Applicant must be in good standing with the Indiana Secretary of State and the Indiana Department of Revenue

 - Have at least one partner with another community organization (application will go into details but there must be a minimum of two parties involved.
 For example, a community organization and the Main Street organization)

 - Lead applicant must be the Main Street Organization

 - Cannot have received a DEG in their community since January 1, 2013.

 Qualifying projects are ones which promote economic development in the downtown areas and will enhance the quality of life in the community.
-Ideal projects could include, but are not limited to, façade renovations or rehabilitations, creation of wayfinding signage, streetscape/landscaping, mural restoration and other more permanent initiatives as they relate to the grant purpose.
+Ideal projects could include, but are not limited to: façade renovations or rehabilitations, creation of wayfinding signage, streetscape/landscaping, mural restoration and other more permanent initiatives as they relate to the grant purpose.
 Eligible projects must have a 1:1.5 match with a minimum of 1:1 being cash match and the other 0.5 comprised of eligible in-kind and/or cash.